rmukunda/data-engineering-capstone/Capstone Project Readme.md

 U.S. customs and border protection have large amounts of data around immigration  into United states.
 They’d want to be able analyse this data and find answers to some questions around this data.

-The purpose of this project is to process & persist the USA immigration data, made available by U.S. customs and border protection.
+The purpose of this project is to process & persist into an easily queryable analytical database the USA immigration data, made available by U.S. customs and border protection.
 Data available is about the immigrants coming through to USA at various ports of entry.
 The goal of the project is to gather this data, clean the data wherever necessary, enrich it and process data into an analytical database with a data pipeline.

 ### Questions the database is built to answer: